Meet your Governors

 Simon has lived in the South Hams since 1987.
 He followed a career in the Marine Industry running a sea school for a number of years and was the UK and Ireland distributor for a range of American sports boats.
 Simon and his wife Mary have two grown up children and since his retirement Simon has been enjoying life on the family smallholding.
 He continues to sail his Drascombe Lugger in the Salcombe Estuary.

-Devon County Council: Rosemary Rowe, Stoke Gabriel
+Devon County Council: Stuart Barker

 Teignbridge District Council: Sylvia Russell, Teignmouth